soheeparklee/soheeparklee.github.io/_posts/2025-12-10-DAW-system-3-8-partitions.md

 - not obligatory ❌
 - optional ⭕️

+#### 💡 Unallocated space

+- Final partition that you leave at the end, you leave it for future use
+- If there is a partition that I do not use the use for
+- recommended to have it

-## ✅ Partition formats
+## ✅ Format of the partition

-> which use you are going to give to the partition
+> which **use** you are going to give to the partition

-- format is the same as file system
+- format is the same as **file system**

 1️⃣ **NTFS**